 Gabriola House - 1523 Davie Street

 At the northwest corner of Davie and Nicola Streets, Gabriola House is the embodiment of a classic haunted mansion.
-It is the only one left of many grand homes that dominated Vancouver's West End in the early 1900s.
-Built in 1900-1901 for industrialist Benjamin T. Rogers, the founder of B.C.
-Sugar and its refinery, Gabriola House is considered by many local historians and architectural enthusiasts to be the most opulent of all private homes ever constructed in Vancouver.
-In its heyday, the property spanned an entire city block and its outbuildings included horse stables, greenhouses and work sheds.
-The mansion was built with sandstone blocks, quarried on Gabriola Island, and is adorned with fabulous stained glass windows and a grand interior staircase.
+It's the only survivor of many grand homes that once dominated Vancouver's West End.
+Built in 1900-1901 for industrialist Benjamin T. Rogers, founder of B.C.
+Sugar and its refinery, Gabriola House is considered by many local historians and architectural enthusiasts as the most opulent of all private homes ever constructed in Vancouver.
+In its heyday, the property spanned an entire city block, and its outbuildings included horse stables, greenhouses, and work sheds.
+The mansion was built with sandstone blocks, quarried on Gabriola Island, and it's adorned with fabulous stained glass windows and a grand interior staircase.

-After Benjamin died in 1918, his widow, Mary, moved into another home and, in 1925, Gabriola House became a 20-unit apartment building, known as the “Angus Apartments” (after Mrs. Rogers' maiden name, Angus).
-Fifty years on, the building had fallen into disrepair and its tenants had all moved out.
+After Benjamin Rogers died in 1918, his widow, Mary, moved into another home and, in 1925, Gabriola House became a 20-unit apartment building, known as the Angus Apartments (after Mrs. Rogers' maiden name, Angus).
+Fifty years on, the mansion had fallen into disrepair and its tenants had all moved out.
 In the mid-1970s, it was given a face lift and converted into a restaurant, Hy's Mansion.
 This establishment occupied the building for the better part of two decades and was well regarded by many Vancouverites.
 Then, in 1993, the interior was renovated to create another restaurant, Romano's Macaroni Grill.
-Following a significant fire in 1998, further repairs and restoration work was done.
+Following a fire in 1998, further repairs and restoration work was done.
 Today, Gabriola House sits empty.
 In October 2015, it was sold to a local developer who plans to convert it into a condominium building.

 Sometime later, a sous chef who was working alone late one night said he heard what sounded like someone cooking on the front line in the kitchen, banging pots and pans.
 When he went to investigate, nobody was there.
 Only a mess of kitchenware remained.
 He was so frightened by the experience that he raced out of the building.